oracle-livelabs/oci/oci-dns-traffic-management/lab1/lab1.md

 Note: this workshop is focused on the DNS Traffic Steering Policies product so the security configuration for the VCN is very basic as we are allowing unrestricted SSH and HTTP connections from the Internet.

-5. **REPEAT** step 1 to 4 and deploy a VCN in the Frankfurt Region.
+5. **REPEAT** steps 1 to 4 and deploy a VCN in the Frankfurt Region.

 ## Task 2: Deploy a Compute Instance with a Public IP